What is SynthEyes?

 SynthEyes is a program for 3-D camera tracking, also known as match-moving.
 SynthEyes can look at the image sequence from your live-action shoot and determine how the real camera moved during the shoot, what the camera's field of view (~focal length) was, and where various locations were in 3-D, so that you can create computer-generated imagery that exactly fits into the shot.
 You can also track objects that are moving in the scene, which is known as object tracking or geometry tracking, to find out where they moved (or are located) in the 3-D environment.
 SynthEyes is widely used in film, television, commercial, and music video post-production.

 What are its features?
 How much time do you have?
 For a longer list, see the Features tile below.
 Here's a few to start.
 SynthEyes offers 3-D tracking, set reconstruction, stabilization, and motion capture.
-It handles camera tracking, 2- and 3-D planar tracking, object tracking with or without a reference mesh, geometry tracking, geometric hierarchy tracking, secondary tracking, camera+object tracking, survey shots, multiple-shot tracking, tripod (nodal, 2.5-D) tracking, mixed tripod and translating shots, stereoscopic shots, nodal stereoscopic shots, zooming shots, lens distortion, light solving.
+It handles camera tracking, 2- and 3-D planar tracking, object tracking with or without a reference mesh, geometry tracking, geometric hierarchy tracking, secondary tracking, camera+object tracking, survey shots, multiple-shot tracking, tripod (nodal, 2.5-D) tracking, mixed tripod and translating shots, stereoscopic shots, nodal stereoscopic shots, zooming shots, 360° VR shots, lens distortion, light solving.
 A keyer simplifies and speeds tracking for green-screen shots.
-The image preprocessor helps remove grain, compression artifacts, off-centering, or varying lighting and improve low-contrast shots.
+The image preprocessor helps remove grain, compression artifacts, off-centering, or varying lighting and improve low-contrast shots, or convert to and from 360° VR shots.
 Meshes can be built from tracking data, and their textures extracted from the image sequence, producing higher resolution and lower noise than any individual image.
 A revolutionary Instructible Assistant, Synthia™, helps you work faster and better, from spoken or typed natural language directions.

 SynthEyes offers complete control over the tracking process for challenging shots, including an efficient workflow for supervised trackers, combined automated/supervised tracking, offset tracking, incremental solving, rolling-shutter compensation, a hard and soft path locking system, distance constraints for low-perspective shots, and cross-camera constraints for stereo.
 A solver phase system lets you set up complex solving strategies with a visual node-based approach (not in Intro version).
 You can set up a coordinate system with tracker constraints, camera constraints, an automated ground-plane-finding tool, by aligning to a mesh, a line-based single-frame alignment system, manually, or with some cool phase techniques.